Randomness Efficient Steganography: The construction

 \subsection{Correctness}

 In this section we obtain an upper bound on the soundness of our stegosystem.
-We focus on the mapping between $\{0,1\}^\nu$ and $\Sigma^\lambda$ determined by the $SE$ procedure of the one-time stegosystem.
+We focus on the mapping between $\{0,1\}^n$ and $\Sigma^\lambda$ determined by the $SE$ procedure of the one-time stegosystem.
 We would like to bound the probability of the stego decoding procedure's inability to faithfully recover the encoded message.
-Following the definition of soundess from Section \ref{sec:stegodef} we seek to upper bound this probability of failure: